CUHK-USR-Group/Defect-Dataset/README.md

-We would greatly appreciate it if you could cite the following papers when these datasets contribute to your work：

 ## 📖 Citation

 If you find these datasets useful in your research, we would greatly appreciate it if you could cite the following papers: